 The tier-II is the voluntary account of the subscriber.
-Minimum contribution for opening a Tier-II account is Rs.1000/-.
-The account holder can deposit and withdraw money available in the account keeping minimum balance of Rs.2000/- in the Tier II account.
-Compliance of KYC formality like address proof, identity proof and age proof are common for both Tier-I & Tier –II accounts.
+The minimum contribution for opening a Tier-II account is Rs.1000/-.
+The account holder can deposit and withdraw money available in the account keeping the minimum balance of Rs.2000/- in the Tier II account.
+Compliance of KYC formality like address proof, identity proof, and age proof are common for both Tier-I & Tier –II accounts.
 PAN card copy and Bank account details are mandatory for opening Tier-II account.
 The subscriber has the option to choose separate schemes and separate PFM for Tier-I & Tier-II accounts.
-Subscriber who prefers to remit to tier II account in installments shall contribute minimum Rs.250 at one time and the minimum deposit of Rs.2000 in a year.
+The subscriber who prefers to remit to tier II account in installments shall contribute minimum Rs.250 at one time and the minimum deposit of Rs.2000 in a year.
 There is no upper limit for the number of transactions.

 Subscriber after attaining the age of 60 years can exit from NPS.
 Minimum 40% of wealth accumulated in Tier-I account shall be annuitized at the time of exit.
-In normal cases the balance available in Tier-I cannot be withdrawn before the subscriber attaining the age of 60 years.
-But in certain cases the subscriber is allowed to withdraw 20% of balance in the account before completing 60 years of age.
-In such cases 80% of accumulated balance will be annuitized.
-The Annuity Service Providers would ensure the delivery of regular monthly pension to the subscriber from the income received on annuitized corpus fund.
-The wealth accumulated in excess of annuitized amount will be paid to subscriber.
+In normal cases, the balance available in Tier-I cannot be withdrawn before the subscriber attaining the age of 60 years.
+But in certain cases, the subscriber is allowed to withdraw 20% of the balance in the account before completing 60 years of age.
+In such cases, 80% of accumulated balance will be annuitized.
+The Annuity Service Providers would ensure the delivery of regular monthly pension to the subscriber from the income received from annuitized corpus fund.
+The wealth accumulated in excess of the annuitized amount will be paid to the subscriber.
 If the subscriber wishes to defer the lump-sum withdrawal, he can defer the withdrawal up to the age of 70 years.